Back to Blog

 Text-First AI Journaling Apps

-Rosebud positions itself as “the world’s best AI journal” and focuses heavily on mental health outcomes.
-It claims 64% of users report improvement in depression symptoms and 60% report improvement in anxiety after one week.
+Rosebud positions itself as “the world’s best AI journal” and focuses heavily on mental health-oriented journaling.
 The app provides interactive journaling with real-time AI feedback, goal tracking, and weekly insight reports.
 Available on iOS and Android at $8.99/month (annual).
 Strong on guided prompts and pattern recognition, but fundamentally text-based.
 Compare Lound vs Rosebud

 Mindsera takes a cognitive approach, offering 50+ mental models and frameworks (First Principles Thinking, Ikigai, Regret Minimization) to structure your thinking.
 It analyzes entries for emotional patterns and personality traits using the Big Five model.
 Features include voice journaling, AI-generated artwork from entries, and “Minds” that leave insightful comments on your writing.
 At $129/year, it’s positioned for ambitious self-improvers who want structured thinking tools.
 Featured in The New Yorker and Forbes.
 Compare Lound vs Mindsera